High entropy leads to symmetry-equivariant policies in Dec-POMDPs: Related Work

 \section{Related Work}

-In \citet{rudolph2025reevaluatingpolicygradientmethods} it was found that in imperfect information two-play zero-sum games, generic PPO with an increased entropy regularization beats, in terms of exploitability of the trained policies, other popular algorithms which were specifially designed for this setting.

-In the concurrent work \citet{lauffer2025robustdiversemultiagentlearning}, a new multi-agent policy gradient method called \textit{rational policy gradient} is developed for Dec-POMDPs, which aims to learn policies that are robust and diverse.
-They also briefly mention that in their experiments in the reduced 3- and 4-color versions of 2-player Hanabi, a higher entropy regularization lead to higher cross-play scores.
-They speculate that this is a feature of the smaller game or the fact that they use policies without history dependence, but do not expand on it further.
-Our results show though that higher entropy regularization almost perfectly closes the gap between SP and XP in full Hanabi with 2, 3, 4, 5 players, and that in fact, policies which lack history dependence, are \textit{more} likely to break symmetries than policies which use RNNs.
+\cite{agarwal2020, mei2020, ding2025} studied convergence rates of tabular softmax policy gradient ascent to an optimal policy in single-agent MDPs, and \cite{zhang2022} studies the (rate of) convergence towards a Nash equilibrium in fully observable potential games (which include fully observable Dec-POMDPs).
+Those papers, and also \cite{zafarali2019}, also study the effect of various forms of entropy regularization on the convergence rate, but only forms which are gradients of an objective function, e.g. the maximum entropy RL objective. \cite{balduzzi2018} studies gradient-based methods in general-sum games, but just as \cite{zhang2022} is not concerned \textit{which} Nash equilibrium one converges to.
+In \cite{rudolph2025reevaluatingpolicygradientmethods} it was found that in various imperfect information two-player zero-sum games, generic IPPO with increased entropy regularization beats, in terms of exploitability of the trained policies, other popular algorithms which were specifically designed for this setting.
+In \cite{lauffer2025robustdiversemultiagentlearning}, a new MARL policy gradient method called \textit{rational policy gradient} is developed for Dec-POMDPs, which aims to learn policies that are robust and diverse.
+They also briefly mention that in their experiments in the reduced 3- and 4-color versions of 2-player Hanabi, independent policy gradient ascent with $\alpha = 0.05$ led to higher inter-seed XP than with $\alpha = 0.01$.
+They speculate that this is a feature of the smaller game or due to the fact that they use FF policies without history dependence, but do not expand on it further.